The Dark Knight: Terrorism and escalation

 A central theme of The Dark Knight is escalation, particularly the rise of the Joker in response to Batman's vigilantism.
 Batman's vigilante operation arms him with high-tech military equipment against common criminals, and the Joker is the inevitable response and escalation of lawlessness to counter Batman.
-Critic Siddhant Adlakha considered the Joker an analog for countries such as Iraq, Somalia, and Lebanon, which were targeted by U.S. military campaigns and responded with escalation using terrorism.
+Critic Siddhant Adlakha argued that the Joker symbolizes the constructed, unknowable face of modern terrorism.
+While real-world terrorism often has identifiable political motives,such as Al-Qaeda citing U.S. actions in Somalia and Lebanon, or ISIS emerging from the Iraq occupation, the Joker's chaos reflects how terror can appear cyclical and inseparable from the militarism it reacts against.
 Batman also inspires copycat vigilantes, further escalating lawlessness.
 Film studies professor Todd McGowan said Batman asserts authority over these copycats, telling them to stop because they do not have the same defensive equipment as himself, reaffirming his self-given authority to act as a vigilante.

 The film has been analyzed as an analog for the war on terror, the militaristic campaign the U.S. launched following the September 11 attacks.
 The scene in which Batman stands in the ruins of a destroyed building, having failed to prevent the Joker's plot, is reminiscent of the World Trade Center site after September 11.
 According to historian Stephen Prince, The Dark Knight is about the consequences of civil and government authorities abandoning rules in the fight against terrorism.
 Several publications criticized The Dark Knight for a perceived endorsement of "necessary evils" such as torture and rendition.
 Author Andrew Klavan said Batman is a stand-in for then-U.S. president George W. Bush and justified the breaching of "boundaries of civil rights to deal with an emergency, certain that [Batman] will re-establish those boundaries when the emergency is past".
 Klavan's interpretation was criticized by some publications that considered The Dark Knight anti-war, proposing society must not abandon the rule of law to combat lawlessness or risk creating the conditions for escalation.
 This is exemplified in the covert alliance formed between Batman, Dent, and Gordon, leading to Rachel's death and Dent's corruption.
 Writer Benjamin Kerstein said both viewpoints are valid, and that "The Dark Knight is a perfect mirror of the society which is watching it: a society so divided on the issues of terror and how to fight it that, for the first time in decades, an American mainstream no longer exists".